toxicroakGaming/toxicroakGaming/README.md

 - 🚀 Passions outside of tech

 ## ✏️ Past Projects
-- 🟦 [JTetris](https://github.com/toxicroakGaming/JTetris), a Python program inspired by the game Tetris.
-I might come back to this in the far future
+- 🟦 [JTetris](https://github.com/toxicroakGaming/JTetris), a Python program inspired by the game Tetris
-- 🎰 [ICardz](https://github.com/toxicroakGaming/iCardz-app), a project in Swift that is a fun casino game developed with a group as part of an IOS Class
+- 🎰 [ICardz](https://github.com/toxicroakGaming/iCardz-app), a project in Swift that is a fun casino game developed with a group as part of an iOS Class
 - 🔢 [Calculator](https://github.com/toxicroakGaming/Calculator), a simple calculator I made to test my skills with Java and Swing